Femen: Organisation

 Femen has several international branches.
-The Femen office in their native Kyiv was closed and the organization's leadership left Ukraine ("Fearing for their lives and freedom") in August 2013.
+The Femen office in their native Kyiv was closed and the organisation's leadership left Ukraine ("Fearing for their lives and freedom") in August 2013.

-In October 2012, the organization stated it had about 40 activists in Ukraine, and another 100 who had joined their protests abroad, as well as twelve thousand followers via the social network Vkontakte.
+In October 2012, the organisation stated it had about 40 activists in Ukraine, and another 100, who had joined their protests abroad, as well as twelve thousand followers via the social network Vkontakte.

 In October 2013, Femen had its largest membership in France.
 In January 2013, Femen France counted 30 local activists.
 In 2010, the group comprised some 320 activists, with about 300 of the active participants being in Kyiv.
-In a 2010 interview, Anna Hutsol said that in addition to 20 core organizers there are 300 activists in Kyiv, as well as a social network based on vkontakte of about 20,000 persons.
+In a 2010 interview, Anna Hutsol said that in addition to 20 core organisers, there are 300 activists in Kyiv, as well as a social network based on vkontakte of about 20,000 persons.
 Female university students between 18 and 20 years old formed the backbone of the movement when it was formed in 2008, with few male members.
-In 2011, various sources stated that in an interview Anna Hutsol said that the movement has 150 thousand supporters.
+In 2011, various sources stated that in an interview Anna Hutsol said that the movement has 150,000 supporters.
 In October 2012, the organization said that it had about 40 activists in Ukraine, and another 100 who had joined their protests abroad.

 Hutsol stated in July 2010: "We are working better than any news agency.
-We have a photographer, cinematographer, designer and content manager."
-In Ukraine, most of Femen's demonstrations were staged in Kyiv, but the organization also held actions in other cities including Odesa, Dnipro, and Zaporizhzhia.
-In April 2010 the organization contemplated becoming a political party to run for seats in the October 2012 Ukrainian parliamentary election.
+We have a photographer, cinematographer, designer, and content manager."
+In Ukraine, most of Femen's demonstrations were staged in Kyiv, but the organisation also held actions in other cities including Odesa, Dnipro, and Zaporizhzhia.
+In April 2010, the organisation contemplated becoming a political party to run for seats in the October 2012 Ukrainian parliamentary election.
 However, it did not take part in these elections.